rohithravin/MachineLearningWithWatsonAndDB2/README.md

 We have finally creat our Watson Studio service.
 Within that, created a project where our database and data are connected.
 We can now finally start coding and building our model!

+### 5. Make Machine Learning Model

+It's time to finally create our machine leanring model!

+* On the top of the project homepage, select `Add to project` and then click `Notebook`.
+* You can name the notebook whatever you want :)
+* You can either create a new notebook and copy and paste the code from the notebook that is in github repo.
+Or you can import the notebook in this github repo into your project by using the `From File` option and follow along.

+If you are not able to view the python notebook through github, please use this [link](https://nbviewer.jupyter.org/github/rohithravin/MachineLearningWithWatsonAndDB2/blob/master/HomeSalesModel.ipynb).

+**IMPORTANT NOTE**: In the second code snippet of the notebook, make sure you change the configuration string to import your data into your python notebook.